 Fixing Handle Droops

-Also, look at the stem.
-Clean off the corrosion and sediment deposits.
-If it is cracked or broken, shut off the water to the faucet and unscrew the faucet bonnet cap.
+Also, look at the stem and clean off any corrosion and sediment deposits.
+If the stem is cracked or broken, shut off the water to the faucet and unscrew the faucet bonnet cap.
 Slide the cartridge out and replace it with a new one that has a new stem.
 Then replace the bonnet and handle and tighten the set screw.